Food and shopping

 Suffolk has a rich heritage of locally produced food and drinks.
 East Anglia is famously known as the breadbasket of England.
 Experience the vibrant artisan food community of Suffolk, which is represented across the county with award-winning local food and drinks at the host of local deli's, shops and roadside honesty boxes you will find around.

 In Debenham, you will find a fantastic delicatessen at River Green Café and an artisan butcher, Palfrey & Hall.
-There are also a couple of great local farm shops to check out; the Hog & Hen Farmshop and Alder Carr Farm.
+There is also a great local farm shops to check out; Alder Carr Farm

 The nearest supermarket is the East of England Co-op in Debenham, which stocks all the usual as well as lots of local and fresh food.
 Right next door is the hardware shop, Henry Abbotts Hardware, for any bits and pieces you might need.
 The shop has been in the same family for over 300 years!